mcroteau/Dude/README.md

 ```

 Create an Accessor, the class
-that provides data to Parakeet.
+that provides data to Dude.

 Example: